ctfpilot/ctfp/README.md

 - `shared` - Challenge with a single instance for all teams to connect to.
 - `instanced` - Challenge with individual instances for each team.

-The challenge should be formatted using the [CTF Pilot's Challenges Template](https://github.com/ctfpilot/challenges-template), and build using the [CTF Pilot's Challenge Toolkit](https://github.com/ctfpilot/challenge-toolkit) and [CTF Pilot's Challenge Schema](https://github.com/ctfpilot/challenge-schema).
+The challenge should be formatted using the [CTF Pilot's Challenges Template](https://github.com/ctfpilot/challenges-template), and built using the [CTF Pilot's Challenge Toolkit](https://github.com/ctfpilot/challenge-toolkit) and [CTF Pilot's Challenge Schema](https://github.com/ctfpilot/challenge-schema).

 In the configuration file, you will need to add the challenge under the `Challenges configuration` section.